MaestroJurko/MaestroJurko/README.md

 ### Hi there 👋

-I am a toolmaker and looking for a new challenge.
+I am a toolmaker and at the moment too busy for any new chalange!